-The levels are not intended to literally correspond to a registrant's year of attendance in the Cub College, but rather to provide general guidance as to likely interest based on a Cub Scouter's current position and level of experience.
+The levels are not intended to correspond to a registrant's year of attendance in the Cub College, but rather to provide general guidance as to likely interest based on a Cub Scouter's current position and level of experience.
 For all Cub Scouters new to the Cub College, we strongly recommend you consider taking the courses CUB100 and CUB101 in your first year.
-These courses will give you an excellent working knowledge of not only the Cub Scout program but also working with Cub Scout-age youth.
+These courses will give you excellent practical working knowledge of the Cub Scout program and how to work with Cub Scout-age youth.